status-im/specs/docs/stable/1-client.md

 ### Payloads and clients

-On top of secure transport, we have various types of data sync clients and payload formats for things like 1:1 chat, group chat and public chat.
+On top of secure transport, various types of data sync clients and payload formats are used for things like 1:1 chat, group chat and public chat.
 These have various degrees of standardization.
 Please refer to [6/PAYLOADS](https://specs.status.im/spec/6) for more details.

 ### BIPs and EIPs Standards support